December 25, 2024

 TOFU prospects aren't interested in your company.
 They're not looking to buy or even form a business relationship.

+The only thing they care about is getting a handle on their current pain point.
 While people in this category are not likely to convert into an immediate sale, they do represent the largest available audience.

 TOFU is where you'll find the opportunity to make a lasting first impression, deliver excellent quality content, and establish your brand in your audience's mind.